Voter FAQs - Registering to Vote

 You need to complete the Arizona voter registration form and mail or deliver that completed form to the Recorder’s Office.
 The same registration form is used throughout Arizona.
 If you are registering for the first time in this county, you will also need to establish your United State’s citizenship at the time you submit the voter registration form.

 Where can I get an Arizona Voter Registration form?

 In Pima County, we have distributed registration forms throughout the county.
 The forms are available at the Recorder’s Offices, Motor Vehicle Division offices, all libraries, post office branches, city and town halls, political party headquarters and in other government buildings.
 Forms are also available at all public assistance offices.
 For a list of locations, you can visit our website, www.recorder.pima.gov and select the link for registering to vote then the link for “locations where forms are available.”
 You can also call our office at 724-4330 and select the choice 3 for the locations where forms are available.
 You can also print out a registration form from our website.

 Can I register to vote online?

 Yes.
-Arizona is one of only two states in the country that allow online voter registration.
+Arizona is one of only a handful of states in the country that allow online voter registration.
 You can register online at the Motor Vehicle Division website, www.servicearizona.com.
 In order to use that site, you must have an Arizona driver’s license or MVD issued identification card that was issued after October 1, 1996.